grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - smd
       - smd, cpcm
     * - run
-      - when using the command line interface, it tells CENSO wether to run this part or not.
+      - when using the command line interface, it tells CENSO whether to run this part or not.
       - False
       - True, False
     * - template
-      - wether to use a user defined template for this step.
+      - whether to use a user defined template for this step.
       - False
       - True, False
     * - couplings
-      - wether to compute the coupling constants.
+      - whether to compute the coupling constants.
       - True
       - True, False
     * - shieldings
-      - wether to compute the shieldings.
+      - whether to compute the shieldings.
       - True
+      - True, False
+    * - fc_only
+      - whether to calculate only the Fermi-Contact term for spin-spin couplings.
+      - True
-      - True, False.
+      - True, False
     * - h_active
-      - wether to calculate NMR parameters for Protium.
+      - whether to calculate NMR parameters for Protium.
       - True
       - True, False
     * - c_active
-      - wether to calculate NMR parameters for 13C.
+      - whether to calculate NMR parameters for 13C.
       - True
       - True, False
     * - f_active
-      - wether to calculate NMR parameters for 19F.
+      - whether to calculate NMR parameters for 19F.
       - False
       - True, False
     * - si_active
-      - wether to calculate NMR parameters for 29Si.
+      - whether to calculate NMR parameters for 29Si.
       - False
       - True, False
     * - p_active
-      - wether to calculate NMR parameters for 31P.
+      - whether to calculate NMR parameters for 31P.
       - False
       - True, False